-- ATM - There are 2 ATMs in town on Fore Street at Santander and Lloyds.
+- ATM - There is 1 ATMs in town at Lloyds.
 There is also a free to use cash machine at The Happy Apple supermarket on High Street (tucked in behind Firefly) near to the top of town.

 - Church - The Parish Church of St Mary is at the heart of the town on High Street open daily from 8.45 am to 5.00 pm

-- Farmers market - Totnes Good Food Market is held every third Sunday of the month with produce from local suppliers.
+- Farmers market - Sunday Food Market is held every third Sunday of the month with produce from local suppliers.

-- Information Centre - the local information centre is open from 10 am - 4 pm April - October at the Civic Square.
+- Information Centre - the local information centre is open from 10 am - 4 pm April - October at the Market Square.

 - Public telephone - there is a traditional red public telephone on High Street.

-- Public toilets - three public toilet blocks with one on Coronation Road, one on Steamer Quay and one on the Civic Hall Square.
+- Public toilets - three public toilet blocks with one on Coronation Road, one on Steamer Quay and one on the Market Square.